jackdesert/arscca/doc/faq.md

    Driver familiarity with the car (2 seconds).
    Luck (1 second).

+Q: Should I esteem fast drivers more than slow ones?
+A: That's up to you.
+Here's a mind bender for you:
+   Instead of saying, "He beat me", try saying
+   "His car beat mine."
+It has a different flavor, and helps you to remember that both car and driver matter.
+   Also remember that drivers mature, and so do relationships with cars.

+Q: Should I esteem the owners of fast cars more than the owners of slow ones?
+Q: Should I esteem the tuners of fast cars more than the tuners of slow ones?

 Q: What is a class?
 A: A class is a grouping of similar cars, and each class allows certain performance modifications.
 It gives you a *suggestion* of which other cars